English

 Increase Miner Staking

-cess bucket increase <deposit amount>
+sudo cess bucket increase staking <deposit amount>

 Withdraw Miner Staking